wavemaker/docs/learn/how-tos/configure-mtls-in-wmapp.md

 security.general.truststore.fileType=
 security.general.truststore.password=
 ```
 ## Truststore Configuration

 ### SYSTEM_ONLY

 Default java trust store is used.
-It does not require any additional truststore file.
+It does not require any additional Truststore file.

 ### APPLICATION_ONLY

-The custom truststore is used.
-It requires a trust store file, file type and password of the truststore.
-If the truststore is in the classpath prefix **classpath:** or if it is in a system file directory prefix **file:**
+The custom Truststore is used.
+It requires a trust store file, file type, and password of the Truststore.
+If the Truststore is in the classpath prefix **classpath:** or if it is in a system file directory prefix **file:**

 ### APPLICATION_AND_SYSTEM

-Both custom and default java truststore are used here.
+Both custom and default Java Truststore are used here.

 ### NO_CHECK

 There is no server authentication enabled here.

-If truststore configuration is set as NO_CHECK or SYSTEM_ONLY truststore file is not required.
-If truststore configuration is set as APPLICATION_ONLY or APPLICATION_AND_SYSTEM then it requires the truststore file, file type and truststore password.
+If Truststore configuration is set as `NO_CHECK` or `SYSTEM_ONLY`, the truststore file is not required.
+If the truststore configuration is set as `APPLICATION_ONLY` or `APPLICATION_AND_SYSTEM`, then it requires the truststore file, the file type, and truststore password.

 ## Client Authentication

-The properties to configure client authentication can be found in the **Profile** properties.
+The properties to configure client authentication can be found in the **Profile** properties, as shown below.

 ```
 security.general.mtls.enabled=false